 - ensure that all incidents are reported and thoroughly investigated with a view to preventing a similar injury occurring;

 - continuously improve performance through innovative technology, education and good management practices;

 - provide health and safety training for employees;

 - engage only those contractors who aspire to the same health and safety standards as Blackstone; and

 - promote a positive health and safety culture that is based on the principle that all incidents can be prevented.

-All managers, supervisors and contractors are accountable for health and safety performance in their areas.
-All employees are required to follow rules for safe and healthy operations, report hazards to their supervisors.
-They must always report any injuries that occur to either themselves or others.
+All managers, supervisors and contractors are responsible for the health and safety of their areas.
+All employees are required to follow the rules of safe and healthy operations, report hazards to their supervisors and always report any injuries occurring to themselves or others.

 Confidentiality is a key feature of an efficient and successful business.
 Mitarbeiter sind verpflichtet, geschützte, kommerzielle und andere vertrauliche Informationen für Blackstone zu schützen.
 This obligation of confidentiality shall survive the termination of an individual’s employment with Blackstone.
 Information about Blackstone’s activities, results, strategy or plans that is not generally available may be used only for authorized purposes.
 This includes not sharing confidential information with other business units within Blackstone or using the information provided for any other purpose without prior written permission.
 Confidential information must be handled and communicated with care and not disclosed outside of Blackstone without appropriate authority.
 Any contracts that are entered into by Blackstone with customers, consultants and contractors should contain appropriate confidentiality clauses that ensure the protection of Blackstone’s confidential information.
 Managers and supervisors are responsible for ensuring that arrangements are in place for protecting sensitive and confidential information.